artygus/polaris-react/documentation/guides/migrating-from-v3-to-v4.md

 ## Testing <a name="polaris-testing"></a>

-We’ve migrated to [React’s new context API](https://reactjs.org/docs/context.html) while restructuring Polaris’ entire context structure.
-Using the Polaris test provider will allow you to keep up to date Polaris' internal contexts.
+We’ve migrated to [React’s new context API](https://reactjs.org/docs/context.html) while restructuring Polaris React’s entire context structure.
+Using the Polaris test provider will allow you to keep up to date on Polaris React's internal contexts.

-In v3, you could hook into Polaris’ context types.
+In v3, you could hook into Polaris's context types.

 **Note:** These examples use [Enzyme](https://airbnb.io/enzyme/).
 Other testing libraries can also be used, as shown in [these examples](https://github.com/Shopify/polaris-react/tree/master/examples).